 The listing of Technical Advisory Group members is maintained along with the four additional Credential Engine Advisory Groups on the Credential Engine website.
 The TAG continues to invite and encourage new membership.
 Technical and content experts can submit a request to join the TAG.

-The TAG meets the last Friday of each month via a live webinar and smaller groups are formed to review specific specification proposals as needed.
+The TAG meets periodically (no more than once a month) to discuss one or more major topics, such as those listed below, via a live webinar and smaller groups are formed to review specific proposals as needed.
 The small groups typically meet 2 - 4 times via live webinar.
 Materials, information, and discussion are via Google Drive and Groups.
 Issues are documented and commented on via GitHub.

 Mission and Work Plan